richardkxu/distributed-pytorch/README.md

 - `--world-size`: equals the # of compute nodes you are using
 - `--rank`: rank of the current node, should be an int between `0` and `--world-size - 1`
 - `--desired-acc`: desired accuracy to stop training
+- `--workers`: # of data loading workers for the current node. this is different from the processes that run the programe on each GPU. the total # of processes = # of data loading workers + # of GPUs (one process to run each GPU)

 Node 1:
 ```bash